Connect with us

 Volcanoes Safaris is a unique great ape ecotourism business specializing in eco luxury safaris, dedicated to maintaining its ethos of sustainability by balancing the needs of the local communities and the needs of the guests. $100 from every Volcanoes safari is donated to fund community work.

-Near Mount Gahinga Lodge, the trust is also helping a community of 80 Batwa (Pygmies) to preserve their cultural heritage: Removed from their land when a national park was created in 1993, the Batwa suffer from extreme poverty and health issues.
-The VSPT are helping the Batwa establish a living museum of traditional huts, where locals demonstrate songs and dances, helping them to benefit from tourism.
+Near Mount Gahinga Lodge, the Trust is also helping a community of 80 Batwa (Pygmies) to preserve their cultural heritage.
+Removed from their land when Mgahinga Gorilla National Park was created in 1993, the Batwa suffer from extreme poverty and health issues.
+The VSPT have worked with the Batwa to establish an interactive tour of traditional medicines, hunting demonstrations and huts, where locals demonstrate songs and dances, helping them to benefit from tourism.